Sign in

 Laparoscopic Hand Instruments

-Most of the hand instrument has three detachable parts.
+Most hand instruments comprise three detachable components:

 • Handle

-Different Handles of Hand instrument
+Different Handles of Hand Instrument

 Outer Sheath of Hand Instrument